AkibAshfaq/SMART-AGRICULTURAL-AUTOMATION-SYSTEM/README.md

 ---

+**Arduino Was used in the simulation as the ESP32 board was not working in the simulation as the teams simulation expert stated**

+---

 ## 🧠 Overview

 **SMART AGRICULTURAL AUTOMATION SYSTEM** is a microcontroller-based project that automates irrigation and monitors agricultural field conditions using sensors and a web interface.